-- Content Authors -- The users creating and maintaining content on the website, these users will change content and apply for approval
+- Content Authors -- The users creating and maintaining content on the website.
+These users will change content and apply for approval.

-Ensure these user groups have the following permissions checked:
+You must ensure the above user groups have the following permissions checked:

 Step 2.
 Create a Workflow Definition

-- To create a Workflow Definition select the Workflows admin in the Left Hand Menu to show the Workflow administration
+- To create a Workflow Definition, select the Workflows admin in the Left Hand Menu to show the Workflow administration.

-- Click on ‘Add Workflow Definition’ to bring up the Workflow form
+- Click on ‘Add Workflow Definition’ to bring up the Workflow form.

-Enter: Title The title for your workflow
+Enter: Title The title for your workflow.

-Description A summary of the workflow
+Description A summary of your workflow.

 - Click ‘Save’